ethsam/symfony-dropzone/README.md

 # Symfony DropzoneType

 Extends the SymfonyForm component.
-Adds the new form type DropzoneType Use DropzoneType in form with relation other entity.
+Adds the new form type DropzoneType Use DropzoneType in form with relation other entity "One Form contain 2 entities relation".

 Example : form with "Item" entity and DropZoneType link with "Attachment" entity